screeps/docs/api/source/PowerCreep.md

 }
 ```

 Find the optimal path to the target within the same room and move to it.
 A shorthand to consequent calls of <a href="#RoomPosition.findPathTo">pos.findPathTo()</a> and <a href="#Creep.move">move()</a> methods.
 If the target is in another room, then the corresponding exit will be used as a target.
-Requires the <code>MOVE</code> body part.

 {% api_method_params %}
 x : number